xian-sh/UniSDNet/dataset/ActivityNet/readme.md

-# Firstly, you should prepare video dat and audio data,look at the 'root/prepare/' folder for more details
+# Firstly, you should prepare video data and audio data,look at the 'root/prepare/' folder for more details

 ## Step2: Download the caption data: